maidsafe/temp_safe_network/safe-cli/README.md

 ##### Run a local network for testing: `--test`

-The `run-baby-fleming` command accepts a `--test` or `-t` flag to automatically create a new and account and log in the CLI for test purposes.
+The `run-baby-fleming` command accepts a `--test` or `-t` flag to automatically create a new account and log in the CLI for test purposes.
 This requires that the `vault`, `authd` and `cli` themselves be installed in the correct locations on the system

 #### Switch networks